 The Inca ruins of Machu Picchu are perhaps most famous for the grueling 3-4 day trek that leads ambitious hikers up through the Andes, climbing to a nausea-inducing 4, 200m above sea level.
 Thankfully, for the less adventurous (or lazier) sightseer, there is another quicker and decidedly more comfortable route up the mountains, by train.

-A few choices are available, from the cheap and simple backpacker trains (around US$80 round trip) to the opulent and considerably pricier gold and blue Hiram Bingham train (US$588 round trip including meals), christened after the explorer who first uncovered the lost Inca city.
+A few choices are available, from the cheap and simple backpacker trains (around US$125 round trip) to the opulent and considerably pricier gold and blue Hiram Bingham train (about US$800 round trip including meals), christened after the explorer who first uncovered the lost Inca city.
 Whatever your budget, the spectacular scenery is unlikely to disappoint – an immense backdrop of craggy mountains and alpaca-filled fields set against the rippling waters of the Urubamba river.
 All that before you even get to the main attraction.
 Visit Peru rail website for booking details.

 The Royal Scotsman, Scotland